nerun/fanzine-cms/README.md

 All PHP code run from inside `index.php`: a short file with a few lines of code, easy to understand if you know the basics of PHP, and well commented.

-A complementary file, called `main.php` is responsible for creating the main page with \"abstracts\" of all articles on the site.
-It lists the contents of the `articles` folder and creates the excerpt, the reader just needs to click on \"read more\".
+A complementary file, called `main.php` is responsible for creating the main page with "abstracts" of all articles on the site.
+It lists the contents of the `articles` folder and creates the excerpt, the reader just needs to click on "read more".

 What `index.php` do is to join three html pages into one, in this order: